cbcrg/tcoffee/docs/3DTREE.rst

 Generating a Tree based on distances
 ------------------------
 This option makes it possible to estimate a tree while taking into account the variation of intra-molecular distances within the considered sequences.
+The following call will generate a 100 replicate nj trees using the difference of distances between pairs of aligned residues, at a maximum cut-off of 15A.
+Columns with less than 50% residues are ignored

 Input: